CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

   ... #more settings, consult the file af3-slurm-deployment.yaml
 ```

-### Two Options for Configuring Jupyter Notebook and Service Launcher
-We have three YAML files.
-To use the simple Jupyter notebook launcher and service launcher, follow these steps:

-1. Use `af3-slurm-deployment.yaml` together with `af3-slurm.yaml`.
-Be sure to provide the bucket name in `af3ipynb_bucket`; otherwise, the related settings will not be triggered.

-2. Use `af3-slurm-deployment.yaml` with `af3-slurm-ipynb.yaml` to build the Jupyter notebook.

-If you only want to use the service launcher, simply deploy `af3-slurm-deployment.yaml` with `af3-slurm.yaml`, and leave `af3ipynb_bucket: ""` empty.

 #### Deploy the cluster
 If you want to configure and deploy your cluster in one go, simply type: